 In most situations, you have two years from the date of the injury to begin your medical malpractice case in Virginia.
 More time may be allowed to file a claim in certain circumstances.
 For example, if your surgeon left a foreign object inside your body or if intentional misrepresentation prevented discovery, the statute of limitations is one year from the date that the foreign object or injury was discovered or reasonably should have been discovered.
 In cases involving failure to diagnose a malignant tumor, the time permitted to file an injury claim is extended a year from the date that the patient received the correct diagnosis.

 In the state of Virginia, you may be entitled to certain damages if you are the victim of medical malpractice.
 State law limits the total amount of compensation you can receive as a result of malpractice.
 It’s a bit complicated because the totals increase based on the date of your injury.
-Here are the total damages you might receive, depending on the date of the malpractice:

 Those totals are maximums that cover the economic and non-economic damages associated with the malpractice you experienced.